ruthgn/Advent-of-Code-2021/README.md

 # 🎅 Advent of Code 2021 🎄 — Python Solutions

 This repository contains my solutions to [Advent of Code 2021](https://adventofcode.com/) programming puzzles.
-These solutions utilize open-source data science tools such as Python, NumPy and Pandas, and are written on Jupyter Notebooks.
+These solutions utilize popular open-source data science tools such as Python, NumPy and Pandas, and are written on Jupyter Notebooks.

 The Back Story